0xGG/crossnote-app/README.md

 **I am planning to open source the front-end project as long as I finish implementing the offline features so as to become a REAL Progressive Web Application.**

+Please check the [Notehub](https://github.com/0xGG/notehub) project, which will replace the old crossnote front-end.

 ![](logo192.png)

 https://crossnote.app